anomalies command to look for events or field values that are unusual or unexpected.

 - Description: Specifies a similarity score threshold for matching incoming events to denylisted events.
 If the incoming event has a similarity score above the

 - Syntax: by <fieldlist>

-- Description: Used to specify a list of fields to segregate results for anomaly detection.
-For each combination of values for the specified field(s), events with those values are treated entirely separately.
+- Description: Use to specify a list of fields to segregate the results for anomaly detection.
+For each combination of values for the specified fields, the events with those values are treated entirely separately.

-Example 1: This example just shows how you can tune the search for anomalies using the
+This example shows how to tune a search for anomalies using the